Why Study Creative Writing?

 Faculty will challenge—and accompany—you to explore the literary creativity all over the city of Chicago.
 You’ll attend readings at venues like Harold Washington Library, The Guild Complex, or Myopic Books, or may find an editorial internship at places like Rhino Poetry Journal, the Poetry Foundation, or the Museum of Contemporary Art.

 An English major focused on creative writing complements many subjects by teaching how to read, think, and write critically about the significant issues in our culture, society, and human experience.
-Common double majors include art, biblical and theological studies, history, and philosophy.
+Common double majors include art, business, history, and philosophy.

 Beyond the Classroom